Carpal Tunnel Surgeries

 - You might need physical therapy after having this procedure done if you do not have strong enough muscles to regain full function right away.

-If you are still not sure and need a detailed explanation of the surgery and the risks involved, feel free to book an appointment session with Saqsham Ortho to get all your questions answered!
+If you are still not sure and need a detailed explanation of the Carpal Tunnel Syndrome Treatment in Delhi NCR and the risks involved, feel free to book an appointment session with Saqsham Ortho to get all your questions answered!

 Endoscopic and other types of surgeries